Our Policies and Approach

 Plastics-related Educational Opportunities

-The Suntory Group uses large numbers of PET bottles in its business activities.
-As such, we are working to realize a sustainable society by promoting understanding of recycling initiatives and separated PET bottle collection through external seminars aimed at building awareness on the part of young people.
-An example would be the agreement we concluded in 2021 with Waseda University to help realize a resource-recycling society.
-At elementary and junior high schools in municipalities with which we have concluded agreements, we conduct classes to promote awareness and understanding of “bottle to bottle” horizontal recycling and proper separation of PET bottles, and give students a chance to think about recycling and resource circulation.
+As a company that uses PET bottles extensively, Suntory Group is committed to achieving a sustainable society by promoting understanding of PET bottle recycling and encouraging sorted collection through external seminars and other initiatives.
+Aiming to build awareness on the among the next generation, we concluded an agreement with Waseda University in 2021 to help realize a circular society.
+At elementary and junior high schools in municipalities with which we have concluded agreements for “bottle to bottle” horizontal recycling, we conduct classes to promote awareness and understanding of “bottle to bottle” horizontal recycling and proper separation of PET bottles, and give students a chance to think about recycling and resource circulation.

 Supporting the Development of Children through Music